- Faculty & Staff

 To facilitate the accrual of cultural knowledge, the art history program begins with "Art in Culture," a two-semester sequence that surveys the history of art from its earliest manifestations (prehistoric cave paintings) to the most recent developments of contemporary art in the twenty-first century.
 Advanced courses center on arts of particular periods and cultures, specific themes and topics in visual culture, and methodological and theoretical concerns.
 Upper-level classes concentrate on the in-depth examination of Precolumbian, Medieval, Renaissance, modern, and contemporary works of art.
 To enhance cultural learning, art history majors are required to fulfill a minor, second major or a full semester study abroad program, determined by the academic interests of individual students.
 To foster a better understanding of the creative process, two studio courses are required as part of the art history curriculum.

 The major provides an excellent background for students wishing to pursue graduate study or careers in a number of fields, including museum and gallery professions, art conservation, visual resources management, secondary education, and arts administration.
 The BA in Art History also supports other majors within the Department of Visual Arts and New Media, and allows students in these programs to form vital links between their studio experiences and their broader liberal arts education.
-Art history majors at SUNY Fredonia have been successful in securing internships at institutions such as the Albright-Knox Art Gallery in Buffalo, Memorial Art Gallery and George Eastman House in Rochester, Erie Art Museum, and Smith College Museum of Art in Northampton, Massachusetts.
+Art history majors at State University of New York at Fredonia have been successful in securing internships at institutions such as the Albright-Knox Art Gallery in Buffalo, Memorial Art Gallery and George Eastman House in Rochester, Erie Art Museum, and Smith College Museum of Art in Northampton, Massachusetts.
 Graduates have entered Master of Arts programs in art history, education, library and information sciences, and museum studies, among others.